iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Good concept.
+My problem is that it kicks in whenever the phone is charging, not desirable when plugged into a powerbank.
+I use my phone as cycling computer and also with maps and use a powerbank so i can have the screen on all the time.
+If dreamlabs kicks in it drains the powerbank and phone battery at an amazing rate.
+It would help if it was possible to define the time period when dreamlab is active so it is restricted to overnight charging time.<br> :date: __2021-01-09 09:22:17__

 > Needs a progress bar/% as while some jobs take several minutes, others go on for hours and it's not clear if it's frozen or not.
-Needs an option to suspend processing if screen is on.
+12 calculations over 10hrs on a snapdragon 865?Needs an option to suspend processing if screen is on.
 On some phones it's using more power than its charging so battery goes down, therefore needs an option to reduce processor % to counter this + % battery required before activating.
 You guys definitely need to take a few leaves out of boincs book.
-Poco F2 pro android 11<br> :date: __2020-12-30 16:28:42__
+Poco F2 pro android 11<br> :date: __2021-01-07 13:56:27__

 > Not as configurable as BOINC eg scheduling work.
 Too many thumb's up notifications.
 Can't adjust CPU usage.<br> :date: __2020-12-29 18:08:25__